jhildenbiddle/nth-grid/docs/index.md

 - **Custom grids without limitations**

-  Nth-Grid provides a level of flexibility that no other CSS grid system offers: display multiple custom grids on the same page, combine fixed and fluid columns in the same grid, add fixed gutters and margins to fluid grids, create single and multi-row grids, nest custom grids within custom grids, reorder columns, create equal height or vertically-aligned columns, change the grid direction for RTL layouts, and modify any grid setting on-the-fly in your responsive layouts.
+  Nth-Grid provides a level of flexibility that no other CSS grid system offers: display multiple custom grids on the same page, combine fixed and fluid columns in the same grid, add fixed gaps and margins to fluid grids, create single and multi-row grids, nest custom grids within custom grids, reorder columns, create equal height or vertically-aligned columns, change the grid direction for RTL layouts, and modify any grid setting on-the-fly in your responsive layouts.
 Nth-Grid handles all of this with a single mixin in your CSS using familiar grid concepts and terminology.

 - **Semantic grids without CSS classes**